 The Young Philanthropists Foundation (YPF) is a Denver-based nonprofit organization dedicated to engaging youth in philanthropy by creating opportunities for kids and families to give back to their communities.
 We believe that philanthropy is anything you do to make the world a better place, and base our programming on a simple philosophy: if you give kids the opportunity to make a difference now, they will continue to make a difference the rest of their lives.
 Read More >

-Join our amazing team of schools in making positive changes in our communities - all changes chosen by our students!
+Our 60 schools are now in the process of figuring out what to do with all their hard earned pennies!
 Whether it's helpling the local homeless shelter, building a handicapped accessible playground for students to play together, or helpling a neighbor school start a school garden, our students are making BIG decisions and becoming incredible young leaders, learning that it doesn't take a paycheck to give back.

 Over $100,000 Penny Harvest dollars going out into our community!